Lectures in Economics

-If you are using a virtual learning environment (VLE), such as Blackboard or Moodle, you could set up a discussion board inviting comments on the lecture.
+If you are using a virtual learning environment (VLE), you could set up a discussion board inviting comments on the lecture.
 You could arrange this in sections.
 For example, students could be asked to identify topics they have not understood, questions they would like to ask, and discussions to which they would like to contribute.
 You could have a section devoted purely to general feedback on the lectures.
-You could have an FAQ section, where you post the answers on the strict understanding that if a student asks a question, you will answer it only if you have not already answered the same question (or very similar) from another student.
+You could have an FAQ section, where, as we discussed above in section 3.3, you post the answers on the strict understanding that if a student asks a question, you will answer it only if you have not already answered the same question (or very similar) from another student.
 As well as providing useful feedback for improving the quality of your lectures, such a system supports students’ learning.

 Some lecturers provide students with their mobile phone number and encourage students to ring them with any queries.
 These can be much quicker to resolve than through email as the query can be discussed.
 To protect their privacy, some lecturers may prefer to have a dedicated pay-as-you-go mobile for this purpose.